akrav4enk0/Advanced-Machine-Learning-Kaggle-projects/project3_heart_rhythm_classification/README.md

 This project addresses the task of classifying ECG signals into distinct heart rhythm classes using a comprehensive and reproducible machine learning pipeline.
 The work was conducted independently as part of the **Advanced Machine Learning** course at **ETH Zurich**, and submitted as **Project 3** within a Kaggle-style competition format.

-**This is a complete, educational walkthrough designed for students and practitioners interested in reproducible machine learning workflows.**
+> 📘 This is a complete, educational walkthrough designed for students and practitioners interested in reproducible machine learning workflows.

 ---